sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 }
 ```

-For more information about the response body schema, see <https://docs.sensible.so/reference/extract-data-from-a-document> and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.
+For more information about the response body schema, see [Extract data from a document](https://docs.sensible.so/reference/extract-data-from-a-document) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.

 #### Optional: understand extraction